bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

-# Sprint Challenge: Advanced React - React Plants 🌿

-**Read these instructions carefully.
-Understand exactly what is expected _before_ starting this Sprint Challenge.**

-This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
-This sprint explored some advanced React topics ⚛️.
-During this sprint, you studied **class components**, **the component lifecycle** and **class component lifecycle methods,** **custom hooks**, and **React Testing Library 🐙.**

-In your challenge this week, you will demonstrate your mastery of these skills by creating an app that will fetch data from an internal server using a `class component`, displaying that data, using a `custom hook`, and `writing tests for your app.`

-This is an individual assessment.
-All work must be your own.
-All projects will be submitted to codegrade for automated review.
-You will also be given feedback by code reviewers the Monday after challenge submissions.
-For more information on the review process [click here.](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)

-You are not allowed to collaborate during the sprint challenge.
-However, you are encouraged to follow the twenty-minute rule and seek support by dropping a :wave: in your help channel when needed.

-_Sprint challenges open at Midnight PST on Thursday and close at 5pm PST on Friday.
-You will receive feedback on what you have finished and submitted by 5pm when the submissions will be closed.
-No retakes will be accepted._

 ## Introduction

 In this project, you will add class components to your a basic ecommerce site that allow you to request product data from a server and render that data.
 You will also implement the ablitity to add products to a shopping cart.